 Additionally, companies can greatly decrease the chances of it happening to them by implementing internal safeguards.
 This includes tiered access controls to limit who is able to access critical information.

 Data Breach Type 5: Employee Error, Negligence, Improper Disposal, & Lost Files

 Unfortunately, it is nearly impossible to eliminate the risk of employee error.

 It includes things like accidentally sending sensitive data to the wrong person, uploading it to public locations, or misconfiguring servers where the data is stored.

-With employees simply being unaware of their mistakes, the best way to ensure you avoid data breaches caused by employee error is to conduct regular training where things like hacking signs to look out for or how to safely store and manage your data can be covered.
+The best way to avoid data breaches through employee error is to conduct regular training.
+Also, this can include things like hacking signs or how to safely store and manage your data.

 Data Breach Type 6: Accidental Exposure

 Accidental web/internet exposure breaches often occur when companies are in the middle of a migration to cloud-based systems.
-Their stored data is left on an exposed server and without basic protections like passwords.
+Additionally, their data is on an exposed server and without basic protections like passwords.

-To underline the importance of ensuring server security, when 420 million Facebook accounts were breached in 2019 they were found on a just a single exposed server.
+In 2019, 420 million Facebook accounts were breached and were found on a just a single exposed server.
 This signifies the importance protecting from breaches.

 Data Breach Protection and Response Plans